SarahNakamura/BIOI_Senior_Project/README.md

 - [FastQC_EA](fastqc_EA.slurm)
 - [FastQC_HHS](fastqc_HHS.slurm)

-The link will take you to the designated location where the file resides, but below is FastQC slurm fil written for AO.
+The link will take you to the designated location where the file resides, but below is FastQC slurm file written for AO.
 ```
 #!/bin/bash
 #SBATCH --job-name=fastqc_AO       # Job name